All Episodes

 Thank you, sir.

-Well, so there's a couple of things I wanted to touch on that strike me when I listen to uh the election of our new Pope and the way that the media covers this.
+Well, so there's a couple of things I wanted to touch on that strike me when I listen to the election of our new Pope and the way that the media covers this.

-And partially uh what irritates me to the core is their inability to look at anything without looking through the prism of politics.
+And partially what irritates me to the core is their inability to look at anything without looking through the prism of politics.

-You played a clip earlier today from someone in the media who said that she was a fallen away Catholic, and maybe if this new Pope would uh bend and change the church to to comply with what she believes, then maybe she'll come back.
+And maybe if this new Pope would bend and change the church to comply with what she believes, that maybe she'll come back.

-But what it is in all those examples is an utter two things lack of understanding of the purpose of a church or religion, but thinking you know, and then equating it with a political organization or ideology, and thinking that it's there to bend and shape so as to agree with what the parishioners want.
+Lack of understanding of the purpose of a church or religion, but thinking you know and then equating it with a political organization or ideology and thinking that it's there to bend and shape so as to agree with what the parishioners want.

-It's not at all what it is, but be beyond all that.
+It's not at all what it is.

-Some of these people are not stupid, some of them are not arrogant, some of them are not at all confused.
+Some of them are not at all confused.

 They just don't like it and have a mission to corrupt.